-Whether you want to study as a hobby, improve your knowledge in certain areas or pick up a new skill, it’s often possible to find free or low-cost training courses in Spain.
-There is an assortment of courses on offer in both English and Spanish, ranging from short courses that take just a few hours to more detailed study that lasts a few years.
-Training may be offered in-house by your employer, and other courses can be found online.
+Whether you want to study in Spain as a hobby, improve your knowledge in certain areas or pick up a new skill, it’s often possible to find free or low-cost training courses in Spain.
+There is an assortment of courses on offer in both English and Spanish.
+They range from short courses that take just a few hours to studies that last a few years.
+Training may be available in-house by your employer, as well as online.

 Government-subsidized training courses in Spain